Fork end: Lawyer lips

-Lawyer lips or lawyer tabs (a type of positive retention device), a nineteenth century invention, are tabs fitted to the fork ends on the front fork of bicycles sold in some countries (particularly the U.S.) to prevent a wheel from leaving the fork if the quick release skewer comes undone.
-They were reintroduced in response to lawsuits supported by experts including John Howard, in cases where incorrectly adjusted quick release wheels came out of the forks.
-Lawyer tabs are designed to compensate for the fact that many riders do not know how to operate a quick release properly: some riders treat them as a folding wing nut, and others do not tighten them enough for fear of snapping them or shearing the skewer (both are not likely given the normal range of human strength, and the mechanical advantages involved, as long as the skewer is not damaged or flawed).
+Lawyer lips or lawyer tabs (a type of positive retention device) are tabs fitted to the fork ends on the front fork of bicycles to prevent a wheel from leaving the fork if the quick release skewer comes undone.
+Lawyer lips were introduced in the 1970s and are designed to compensate for user error in the operation of quick release skewers.

-A side-effect is that the quick release, which was developed to allow the wheel to be removed without having to unscrew any components, no longer works as designed: the skewer must be unscrewed in order to remove the wheel (although tools do remain unnecessary).
+A side effect is that the quick release, which was developed to allow the wheel to be removed without having to unscrew any components, no longer works as designed: the skewer must be unscrewed in order to remove the wheel (although tools do remain unnecessary).
 This means that the tension on refitting must be adjusted again.
-Some cyclists file off the lawyer tabs so the quick release works as originally intended.
+Some cyclists file off the lawyer tabs, so the quick release works as originally intended.

-A correctly secured quick release is unlikely to be ejected from the fork end in normal use where rim brakes are in use, although recently there has been some evidence, notably from James Annan, a British scientist working in Japan, suggesting that the moments in disc brake systems can cause quick-release front wheels to be ejected past the lawyer tabs.
-A small number of serious crashes have been attributed to this cause.
-This is controversial, and the fork manufacturers have not admitted a fault, although there is some evidence that they may accept the principle, and advice on checking quick release tension has been strengthened.
-A complete solution to ejection risk would involve mounting the front disc brake caliper in front of the fork blade rather than behind, as the reaction force on the disc would then be into, rather than out of, the fork-end.
-However, this would involve major retooling by fork and brake manufacturers, though at least one manufacturer has placed the disc caliper mounts on the front of the right fork blade.
-This allows standard disc brakes to be used, and also makes it easier to mount mudguards.
+A correctly secured quick release is unlikely to be ejected from the fork end in normal use where rim brakes are in use, although the moments in disc brake systems can cause quick-release front wheels to be ejected past the lawyer tabs.
+A solution to ejection risk would involve mounting the front disc brake calliper in front of the fork blade rather than behind, as the reaction force on the disc would then be into, rather than out of, the fork-end.
+The widespread adoption of through-axles in modern bikes was partly driven by the transition to disc brakes.